 Manual Operation of Shutter Speed/Aperture

-Mostly enthusiast and professional photographers enjoy the option of focusing manually.
+Mostly enthusiasts and professional photographers enjoy the option of focusing manually.
 While most compact cameras don’t offer this feature there are certain SLR like digital cameras that do.
-If you are someone who enjoys manually focused images then look out for this feature.
+If you are someone who enjoys manually focused images then lookout for this feature.

 When the camera lens is longer, it becomes quite difficult to hold the camera still.
 This is where image stabilization comes in, you don’t get blurry images.
 The elements of the lens system movement are automatically adjusted by the camera system.
 Best travel cameras offer image stabilization so you don’t end up with blurred images.